digicatapult/dsbd-getting-started/README.md

 - 1 stop bit
 - No flow control

-> Note: Some serial port applications, including minicom, refer to this as "115200 8N1" or similar.
+> Note: Some serial port applications, including minicom, refer to this as `115200 8N1`; or similar.
 Other tools also could be used go establish a serial connection.
-Just please make sure it's cofigured using the above settings.
+Just please make sure it's configured using the above settings.

-An example usage to open the MCC console using minicom is as follows:
+> An example usage to open the MCC console using minicom is as follows:
 - (Ensure to have minicom package pre-installed to the host using "sudo apt-get install minicom") `sudo minicom -s /dev/ttyUSB<n>`
 - Select Serial port setup from the user interface and configure the port settings mentioned above.
 Select Exit to apply the settings and to proceed with the port connection.
 - Refer to the COM port nomenclature in the table above to choose the desired port to establish the connection with.
 For more information on minicom usage, refer to minicom Manual.